“I’d rather have a root canal!”

 - Tooth trauma, cracks, or chips

 When this infection occurs, Root Canal Therapy is often necessary.
-Dr. Walker or Dr. Raynal will remove the damaged area and place special medicated dental materials in the cavity to support the tooth and allow it to retain full function.
+Dr. Walker or Dr. Barr will remove the damaged area, sterilize the chamber, seal it off to support the tooth and usually place a dental crown return the tooth to full function.

 How do I know if I need a root canal?